Williams-Sonoma Inc. (WSM): Skating on Thin Ice? We Know the Answer

 WSM’s Market Performance

-WSM stocks went up by 1.50% for the week, with a monthly drop of -7.99% and a quarterly performance of 23.96%, while its annual performance rate touched 97.46%.
-The volatility ratio for the week stands at 2.38% while the volatility levels for the past 30 days are set at 3.43% for Williams-Sonoma Inc..
-The simple moving average for the period of the last 20 days is -0.95% for WSM stocks with a simple moving average of 30.52% for the last 200 days.
+WSM stocks went down by -6.38% for the week, with a monthly drop of -8.37% and a quarterly performance of -3.42%, while its annual performance rate touched 80.04%.
+The volatility ratio for the week stands at 2.89% while the volatility levels for the past 30 days are set at 3.23% for Williams-Sonoma Inc..
+The simple moving average for the period of the last 20 days is -6.54% for WSM stocks with a simple moving average of 20.54% for the last 200 days.

 Analysts’ Opinion of WSM